Plavi Orkestar: Reunion and new releases (1998–2024)

 In 2011, a documentary about the band, entitled Orkestar and directed by Pjer Žalica, premiered at the Sarajevo Film Festival.
 The following year, the band released their seventh and latest studio album, entitled Sedam (Seven).
 The album was produced by Bratoš, and all the songs were authored by Lošić, with the exception of the lyrics for "Bi li pošla sa mnom" ("Would You Come With Me"), written by singer-songwriter Zlatan Stipišić Gibonni.
 The song "Od kod si doma" ("Where Are You From") featured Slovene language lyrics.
 The song "Ti misliš da je meni lako" ("You Think I Have It Going On") featured guest appearance by folk singer Dragana Mirković, and the song "(R)evolucija" ("(R)evolution") featured the members of the band Dubioza Kolektiv.
 Other guest appearances included Bruno Urlić (viola, violin), Dalibor Marinković (drums) and the members of Belgrade-based Beatles tribute band The Bestbeat.

 In 2019, the band went on a hiatus, prolonged by the COVID-19 pandemic.
 They announced that they were returning to performing in the summer of 2024, also stating they were working on a new studio album.
 The band had their first performance since 2019 on Lent Festival in Maribor, on 27 June 2024.

-Default lineup reunion (2025)
+Default lineup reunion (2025–present)

 In October 2024, it was announced that the band's default lineup, featuring Lošić, Ćeremida brothers and Mladen Pavičić, would reunite 33 years after the Yugoslav Wars forced them to split up.
 The default lineup had their first performance since 1992 on 2025 Valentine's Day in Arena Zagreb.